aptech/docs/docs/norm.rst

 ----------------
 .. function:: n = norm(A[, norm_type])

-    :param A: data
+    :param A: Data.
     :type A: Nx1 vector or NxN matrix

-    :param norm_type: optional. specifying which norm to compute.
+    :param norm_type: Optional, specifying which norm to compute.

         ========= ==================
         Matrix norm options